-COC may not require the family to use an independent inspector selected by COC.
-The independent inspector may not be a PHA employee or contractor, or other person under control of COC.
-However, COC may establish standards for qualification of inspectors selected by families under the homeownership option.
+The PHA may not require the family to use an independent inspector selected by the PHA.
+The independent inspector may not be a PHA employee or contractor, or other person under control of the PHA.
+However, the PHA may establish standards for qualification of inspectors selected by families under the homeownership option.